 CETIN Serbia is the first integrated telecom infrastructure company in the Serbian market, managing valuable infrastructure of radio base stations, fibre optic cables, and data centres.
+The company produces tailor-made infrastructure as a service (laaS) and end-to-end network

+Transparency

+GRI Index
-The company produces tailor-made infrastructure as a service (laaS) and end-to-end network as a service (NaaS) for mobile operators and telehousing services, delivers connectivity solutions, leases national and international capacities and modern optical infrastructure, and provides services for security operations.
-Strategy

-KEY MOMENTS IN PPF TELECOM GROUP'S HISTORY

-PPF Group assembles a team of telecommunications experts to start working on its entry to the market.
+as a service (NaaS) for mobile operators and telehousing services, delivers connectivity solutions, leases national and international capacities and modern optical infrastructure, and provides services for security operations.
+KEY MOMENTS IN PPF TELECOM GROUP'S HISTORY PPF Group assembles a team of experts to start working on its entry to the market.

-PPF Group agrees to acquire a 66% stake in Telefónica O2 subsidiaries in Czechia and 2014

 PPF Group completes the acquisition of Telefónica O2 (O2 Czech Republic and O2 Slovakia), increasing its stake to 84%.

-O2 Czech Republic divides into retail (O2 Czech Republic) and infrastructure (CETIN Czechia) arms, with CETIN becoming the country's largest telecommunications infrastructure operator and investing heavily into network modernisation in Czechia.

-PPF Group acquires telecommunication assets in Hungary, Bulgaria, Serbia and Montenegro from the Telenor Group and consolidates them under a holding company with O2 in Czechia and Slovakia.

-PPF Telecom Group companies prove their critical role during the COVID-19 pandemic in keeping communities properly functional.
+PPF Group agrees to acquire a 66% stake in Telefónica O2 subsidiaries in Czechia and O2 Czech Republic divides into retail (O2 Czech Republic) and infrastructure (CETIN Czechia) arms. with CETIN becoming the country's largest infrastructure operator and investing heavily into network modernisation in Czechia.
+PPF Group acquires assets in Hungary, Bulgaria, Serbia and Montenegro from the Telenor Group and consolidates them under a holding company with O2 in PPF Telecom Group companies prove their critical role during the COVID-19 pandemic in keeping communities properly functional.
 As a direct result of reliable telecommunications services, millions of people were able to continue working, studying and managing during lockdowns.
 Subsidiaries in Hungary, Bulgaria and Serbia divide into retail (Yettel, formerly Telenor) and infrastructure (CETIN) arms.
 Together with CETIN Czechia, these form CETIN Group and open its infrastructure to all market players on equal terms.
-2021

 PPF Telecom Group agrees to sell a 30% stake in CETIN Group to Singapore-based sovereign wealth fund GIC Private Limited.
 The sale is finalised in 2022.
 PPF Telecom Group divests its mobile operations in Montenegro to focus on bigger markets.